IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 with a loose path and per-domain TE constraints.
 The P-PNC can then select the complete path within its domain.

-In this case, it is mandatory for the P-PNC to signal back to the MDSC which path it has chosen, allowing the MDSC to track relevant resource utilization.
+In this case, the P-PNC must signal back to the MDSC which path it has chosen, allowing the MDSC to track relevant resource utilization.

 From the {{fig-vpn-path}} example, the TE path requested by the MDSC touches PE13 - P16 - BR12 - BR21 - PE23.
 P-PNC2 is aware of two